Yangon Adventist Seminary

-The Yangon Adventist Seminary (YAS) is a Christian institution owned and operated by the Seventh-day Adventist Church since 1975.
-It is opened to young people who want to study in a Christian atmosphere.
+The Yangon Adventist Seminary International School (YASIS) is a Christian institution owned and operated by the Seventh-day Adventist Church since 1975.
+It is open to young people who want to study in a Christian atmosphere.
 Non-Christian students who can make the agreement to follow the rules and regulations of the school may be accepted.

-YAS is accredited by the Accrediting Association of Seventh-day Adventist School, Colleges, and Universities(AAA), Maryland, USA.
+YASIS is accredited by the Accrediting Association of Seventh-day Adventist School, Colleges, and Universities(AAA), Maryland, USA.

-YAS has a proud tradition of recognizing outstanding, student achievement in all areas and practices Positive Behavior Support.
-The programs listed below are the prime examples of this tradition.
+YASIS focuses on recognizing outstanding, student achievement in all areas and has programs that include awards focusing on academic performance and athletics.